How to use mutual action plans for sales success

 The buying process is long and complex.
 The Gartner buyer survey reports that a typical buying group consists of six to 10 stakeholders, each of whom consults four to five sources of information.
 It takes time for them to arrive at a consensus, with 95% of the buying groups revisiting decisions as new information emerges.
 A MAP bridges these conflicts and expedites the sales cycle.

-Standardization with Templates
+Standardization with templates

 While a proactive sales rep might create their own shared document or spreadsheet to serve as an ad hoc plan, it's rare to see a standardized process across an organization.
 This means many organizations are leaving the time-saving benefits of process standardization on the table.